 We are offering each artist:

-- Remote mentoring support throughout the residency
+- Mentoring and curatorial support throughout the residency

 - A catalogue – both digital and physical